JongaMatos/JongaMatos/README.md

-# Hi there, i'm João Gabriel 👋
+# Hi there, i'm João 👋

 <!--
 **JongaMatos/JongaMatos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.